NCERT Solutions for Class 11 Physics Chapter 4 Laws Of Motion

 So a cricketer increases the impact time by taking their hands backwards while holding a catch, resulting in less force on their hand.

-Class 11 Physics NCERT Chapter 4: Higher Order Thinking Skills (HOTS) Questions
+Class 11 Physics Chapter 4 - Laws of Motion: Higher Order Thinking Skills (HOTS) Questions

-Chapter 4: Laws of Motion Higher Order Thinking Skills (HOTS) questions of Class 11 Physics improvise students apply the conceptual knowledge to life-like situations and difficult problems.
-These are not simple memorisation questions, but they can help the learners practice analytical thinking and problem-solving in a simple question, which is necessary in competitive examinations such as JEE and NEET.
+Class 11 Physics Chapter 4 - Laws of Motion Higher Order Thinking Skills (HOTS) questions require students to apply the conceptual knowledge to life-like situations and difficult problems.
+These are not simple memorisation questions, but they can help the students practice analytical thinking and problem-solving

 Q1.
 Consider a block and trolley system as shown in the figure.
 If the coefficient of kinetic friction between the trolley and the surface is 0.4, the acceleration of the system $\mathrm{ms}^{-2}$ is: ( Consider that the string is massless and unstretchable and the pulley is also massless and frictionless)